Ricinodendron: Food-value

 The edible parts of the plant are the high nutritive contents of the kernels.
 The dried and ground kernels are used as a flavouring agent in some dishes in West and Central Africa.
 The paste of the ground kernels is used to thicken soups and stews.
 Oil can be obtained from the kernels.
 Only a small amount of extracted seed oil is carried out.
 The oil has a yellowish colour and tastes similar to groundnut oil.
 Because of its high content of γ-tocopherol, the oil is very stable and becomes rancid only slowly.
-This oil is interesting as cooking oil and margarine.
+This oil is useful for cooking oil and margarine.